TimoSavi/ceif/docs/tweaking.md

 #### No scaling
 If training dataset has dimension attribute value ranges with significant differences then the extended isolation forest method causes the attributes having smaller range values to yield poor results.
 This is due to the extended isolation forests dot product.
 The small scale attributes lose their significance if other attributes have much larger absolute values.
+As default ceif scales the dimension values, this can be disable by rc-file option AUTO_SCALE.

 In this example a data set having long line shape is used.
 Training dataset has two attributes having ranges 5...117 and 100 000...2 000 000.
 The second attribute is much larger that the first.
 If a test data set is generated without dimension scaling the results shows that there is no clear border X attribute test values.
 All X values are considered equal: